feelpp/feelpp/QuickReference/solver.md

   # SolverDefinitions Definitions

   ## SolverDefinitionsMatrices Matrices
-  \par Matrix
+  Matrix
   A \b matrix is a linear transformation between finite dimensional vector spaces.

-  \par Assembling a matrix
+  Assembling a matrix
   \b Assembling a matrix means defining it's action in terms of entries (usually stored in a sparse format).

-  \par Symmetric matrix
+  Symmetric matrix
   $$A = A^T$$

-  \par Definite (resp. semi-definite) positive matrix All eigenvalue are $$>0$$ (resp $$\geq 0$$) or $$x^TAx >0\, \forall x$$ (resp. $$x^TAx
+  Definite (resp. semi-definite) positive matrix
+  All eigenvalue are $$>0$$ (resp $$\geq 0$$) or $$x^TAx >0\, \forall x$$ (resp. $$x^TAx
   \geq 0\, \forall x$$)

-  \par Definite (resp. semi-negative matrix)
+  Definite (resp. semi-negative matrix)
   All eigenvalue are $$<0$$ (resp. $$\leq 0$$) or $$x^TAx <0 \forall x$$ (resp $$x^TAx
   \leq 0\, \forall x)$$

-  \par Indefinite matrix
+  Indefinite matrix
   There exists positive and negative eigenvalue (Stokes, Helmholtz) or there exists $$x,y$$ such that $$x^TAx > 0 > y^T A y$$

   ## SolverDefinitionsPreconditioners Preconditioners

-  \subsubsection SolverDefinitionsPreconditioning Preconditioning
+  ### SolverDefinitionsPreconditioning Preconditioning

   Preconditioning improves the conditioning of the Krylov operator.

-  \par Left preconditioning
+  Left preconditioning
   $$
   \begin{gather*}
   (P^{-1} A) x = P^{-1} b \\